deployment-academy/deployment-academy.github.io/content/posts/devsecops/vulnerable-dependency-management.md

 <!--more-->

-> **TL;DR** - In this post, we are going to review a few points and see why you shouldn't be omissive in terms of upgrading your dependencies and that you should strongly consider automating dependency vulnerability checks in your CICD pipeline.
+> **TL;DR** - In this post, we are going to review a few points and see why you shouldn't consider an ad-hoc posture in terms of upgrading your dependencies and that you should strongly consider automating dependency vulnerability checks in your CICD pipeline.

 ## Dependency Management Overview